Home

 CUSTARD PIE - GALACTOBOUREKO

-Custard Pie - Galactoboureko is my husbands favourite Greek dessert recipe and its not hard to understand why.
+Custard Pie - Galactoboureko is one of our favourite Greek dessert recipe and its not hard to understand why.
 With the creamy custard sandwiched between crisp sheets of filo pastry and soaked in an aromatic syrup, it truly is delicious.

 This custard pie recipe is great to make for dessert for a dinner party as well as being a big hit with children.